 These are all great attributes to look for in an attorney, by the way.
 I also recommend meeting with an attorney face to face to allow you an idea of how you and the attorney relate to one another.

-This is not a business transaction, contract dispute or personal injury case that you are about to undertake.
-This is a family law matter that is near and dear to your heart.
-You want to be able to trust that your attorney understands this and is willing to do what it takes to help you achieve your goals.
+This is not a business transaction, contract dispute, or personal injury case that you are about to undertake.
+This is a family law matter near and dear to your heart.
+You want to trust that your attorney understands this and is willing to do what it takes to help you achieve your goals.

 Costs of a family law case in Texas

-When you are trying to figure out costs of your potential child support enforcement case it is necessary to consider that you are about to incur costs that are beyond merely signing up with an attorney and paying a retainer fee.
+When you are trying to figure out the costs of your potential child support enforcement case, it is necessary to consider that you are about to incur expenses that are beyond merely signing up with an attorney and paying a retainer fee.
 Filing your case in Harris, Montgomery, Ft.
-Bend or any other county in southeast Texas will cost a few hundred dollars at least.
+Bend, or any other county in southeast Texas will cost a few hundred dollars at least.
 This is true whether it is our office that ends up working for you or another attorney across town.

-Once your petition is filed in court your attorney will likely utilize a private process server to seek out your ex-spouse and provide notice that there is now a pending enforcement suit in familylaw court.
+Once your petition is filed in court, your attorney will likely utilize a private process server to seek out your ex-spouse and notify you that there is now a pending enforcement suit in a family law court.

-This too, while likely not as expensive as filing the suit, will cost money.
-You can ask your potential attorney in an interview what sort of plan he or she has for serving your ex-spouse so that your case does not endure any needless delays.
-It is extremely frustrating to hire an attorney, file your case only to find that your attorney is unable to serve your ex-spouse.
+This, too, while likely not as expensive as filing the suit, will cost money.
+You can ask your potential attorney in an interview what sort of plan they have for serving your ex-spouse so that your case does not endure any needless delays.
+It is incredibly frustrating to hire an attorney to file your lawsuit only to find that your attorney cannot serve your ex-spouse.

-This means negotiating with the assistance of the mediator and ultimately signing what is known as a Mediated Settlement Agreement (MSA) once a settlement is hopefully reached.
+This means negotiating with the mediator's assistance and ultimately signing what is known as a Mediated Settlement Agreement (MSA) once a settlement is hopefully reached.
 This process takes the place of a trial.
-Mediation costs typically between $300 and $500 (in the Houston area) for a half day mediation, but can save you thousands if you consider how much a trial would have cost in your divorce.
+Mediation costs typically between $300 and $500 (in the Houston area) for a half-day mediation, but it can save you thousands if you consider how much a trial would have cost in your divorce.

-Child support enforcement cases don’t really function like a divorce case.
+Child support enforcement cases don’t function like divorce cases.
 There is less to negotiate upon because the issues are much more minute.
 Are you owed child support?
-Has your ex-spouse paid the support to as stated in your Final Decree of Divorce?
+Has your ex-spouse paid the support as stated in your Final Decree of Divorce?
 What does the Attorney General’s ledger show as far as arrearages?
-These are much more matter of fact questions that need to be answered, and the opportunity to negotiate is not as great.
+These are much more matter-of-fact questions that need to be answered, and the opportunity to negotiate is not as great.

 Initiating the Child Support Enforcement Lawsuit

 In the beginning stages of a child support enforcement case, you are paying a down payment, also known as a retainer, to your attorney.
-This retainer fee can range from $2,000 on up to $10,000 depending on the attorney you are hiring.
+This retainer fee can range from $2,000 up to $10,000, depending on the attorney you are hiring.

-As we stated earlier the filing fees in most Texas counties is approximately $300, not including copies for service and filing.
+As we stated earlier, the filing fees in most Texas counties are approximately $300, not including copies for service and filing.
 Finally, a process server will likely cost roughly $100 for you and your attorney to utilize their services.

 Preparing for Trial and Negotiating a Settlement

-In an enforcement case, there is no true “middle” of a case.
-Once your enforcement is filed and your ex-spouse responds with an Answer you and he/she are either going to each prepare for Trial or work towards a settlement of your case.
+In an enforcement case, there is no actual “middle” of an issue.
+Once your enforcement is filed and your ex-spouse responds with an Answer, you and they are either going to prepare for Trial or work towards a settlement of your case.

-I had a child support enforcement case about eighteen months ago in which our client and the opposing party were able to work out a settlement rather quickly where preparation for trial was not even needed.
-It ended up that the opposing client had simply misinterpreted the final decree of divorce and stopped paying child support too early.
-The misunderstanding was resolved, a payment plan was conceived for the back child support owed and no trial was had.
+I had a child support enforcement case about eighteen months ago.
+Our client and the opposing party could work out a settlement rather quickly where trial preparation was not even needed.
+It ended up that the adverse client had misinterpreted the final decree of divorce and stopped paying child support too early.
+The misunderstanding was resolved, a payment plan was conceived for the back child support owed, and no trial was had.

-On the other hand, I have also represented a child support client where it took us until the day before a trial to settle the case and work out a plan that would avoid a costly lawsuit.
-Indeed, preparing for a full-fledged trial and then appearing in court will be the most costly aspect of your enforcement case if it comes to that.
-If you can avoid a trial it is typically for the best due to the costs and risks associated with this final step.
+On the other hand, I have also represented a child support client where it took us until the day before a trial to settle the case and work out a plan to avoid a costly lawsuit.
+Indeed, preparing for a full-fledged test and then appearing in court will be the most expensive aspect of your enforcement case if it comes to that.
+If you can avoid a trial, it is typically the best due to the costs and risks associated with this final step.

 Additional questions about the costs of a child support enforcement case?
 Contact the Law Office of Bryan Fagan, PLLC

-If you are in need of experienced, strong and effective advocates for your child support related enforcement case I would recommend that you contact the Law Office of Bryan Fagan, PLLC.
+If you need experienced, solid and effective advocates for your child support-related enforcement case, I recommend you contact the Law Office of Bryan Fagan, PLLC.
 Our attorneys represent clients in enforcement cases regularly and have achieved successful results in doing so.